finos/FDC3/docs/app-directory/overview.md

 #### Human readable

 AppD has two types of users.
 One is the desktop agent, but the other is humans administrating and using the smart desktop at your organization.
 Hence, an appD contains information about apps in both machine- and human-readable forms.
-For example, it includes both a unique identifiers for apps that are used to refer to them in code and human-friendly app names, icons, descriptions and tooltips necessary to populate a launcher menu or app catalog user interface for your users.
+For example, it includes both unique identifiers for apps that are used to refer to them in code and human-friendly app names, icons, descriptions and tooltips necessary to populate a launcher menu or app catalog user interface for your users.

 #### Apps are discoverable